 The people who call Davison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Davison residents report their race to be White, followed by Native American.
 Important ancestries of people in Davison include English, Irish, Polish, and French .

 The most common language spoken in Davison is English.
-Other important languages spoken here include Polish and German.
+Other important languages spoken here include Polish and Italian.